Ukraine leader orders probe after home of ex-central bank chief torched

 Any hint of the government rowing back on the nationalization would sound alarm bells just as an IMF mission is in town to discuss a new aid-for-reforms deal with the government, which took charge following a snap July election.

-Tuesday’s arson attack that marked the latest in a string of incidents affecting the former central bank governor.
+The arson attack overnight into Tuesday morning marked the latest in a string of incidents affecting the former central bank governor.

-Gontareva, who suffered injuries after being hit by a car in central London last month, believes she is being hounded by Kolomoisky over her decision to nationalize PrivatBank, which the businessman denies.
+Gontareva believes she is being hounded by Kolomoisky over her decision to nationalize PrivatBank, which the businessman denies.

 “The house burned down completely,” Gontareva, 54, told Reuters.
 “I have no strength left to keep going.”
 Earlier this month, a vehicle registered to her daughter-in-law, who shares her exact name, was torched in Kiev.